Project Management in Emergency Management | A Playbook

 Chapter 8 | The Project Kickoff Meeting

-Bonus Chapter | The Three Questions Every Project Team Should Answer on Day One
+Bonus Chapter | The Three Questions Every Project Team Should Answer on Day One (Public Article)

 This Playbook is a living resource, built from our client work and updated routinely with new lessons.
 It evolves as we concentrate on the areas most important to advancing emergency management readiness.